An Easy Barramundi Recipe: The Perfect Weeknight Dinner

 - Lemon: Fresh lemon (the juice and zest) is essential to this dish.
 We always keep bottled lemon juice in the house for a squeeze here and there, but when lemon is a featured flavor in a recipe like this one, there’s no replacing the tangy citrus flavor of fresh lemon.

-- Basil: Lemon and basil have a natural flavor affinity, and just like with the lemon, fresh basil is essential to this dish.
-It’s added to the lemon butter just before removing it from the heat to preserve its fresh, aromatic qualities.
+- Basil: Lemon and basil have a natural flavor affinity, and just like lemon, using fresh basil is essential to this dish.
+It’s added to the lemon butter right before you remove it from the heat to preserve its fresh, aromatic qualities.

-Here’s some info on barramundi for those of you who aren’t familiar with this tasty and nutritious fish.
+Here’s some info on barramundi for those of you who aren’t familiar with this tasty and easy-to-cook fish.

-Barramundi (sometimes called Asian sea bass) is a white-fleshed fish with silver scales native to Northern Australian and Southeast Asian waters.
-Its name comes from an Aboriginal Australian word meaning “large-scale river fish.”
-Interestingly, barramundi can thrive in fresh, brackish, and saltwater, and this versatility makes it especially well-suited for sustainable farming practices.
+Barramundi (sometimes called Asian sea bass) is a white-fleshed fish native to Northern Australian and Southeast Asian waters.
+It can thrive in fresh, brackish, and saltwater, and this versatility makes it especially well-suited for sustainable farming practices.

 Barramundi has a mild, buttery flavor and a delicate yet firm texture that allows for various cooking methods, including grilling, frying, baking, or broiling.
 In addition, its subtle flavor pairs well with all sorts of seasonings and ingredients, making it a good choice for many different fish recipes.
 Our Fish Puttanesca is another favorite where we use barramundi.

 Need some side dish inspiration to go with your oven-fried barramundi?
-Consider serving it with Roasted Asparagus with Lemon Butter, made easy by the tools you’re already using for the fish.
-You can prepare it first, transfer it to a serving dish, and give it a quick reheat in the microwave when you’re ready to serve.
-You could also consider doubling the quantity of lemon-basil butter sauce and toss the extra with cooked orzo or rice.
-If you’re trying to keep your meal low-carb, just add in a fresh green salad and whisk a little fresh basil into your dressing.
+An easy choice is Roasted Asparagus with Lemon Butter.
+You can prepare it first, transfer it to a serving dish, and reheat it in the microwave when you’re ready to serve.
+You could also consider doubling the quantity of lemon-basil butter sauce to flavor cooked orzo or rice.
+If you’re trying to keep your meal low-carb, add a fresh green salad and whisk some fresh basil into your dressing.

 Ingredients

-- 3/4 lb barramundi fillets, (see notes for substitutions)
+- 3/4 lb fish fillets, barramundi, tilapia, catfish (see notes)

 - 1 egg